Using AnimationTree

 animation_tree.set("parameters/TimeSeek/seek_request", 0.0)

-# Alternative syntax (same result as above).
+# Alternative syntax (same result).

 animation_tree["parameters/TimeSeek/seek_request"] = 0.0